NanKeRen2020/saliency_wavelet/README.md

 including gabor wavelet of my another project https://github.com/NanKeRen2020/saliency_gabor.

-Tips: You can try other wavelet like symlet wavelet or other symmetry wavelet, but not asymmetry wavelet.
+Tips: You can try other wavelet like symlet wavelet or other symmetry wavelet.

-The saliency map result seem not good as symmetry wavelet, for example Daubechies wavelet.
+But the saliency map result of asymmetry wavelet, for example Daubechies wavelet,

-Environments:
+seem not good as symmetry wavelet.

+Environments
 =============

 Ubuntu1604  OpenCV3.4.x

-Build & Run:
+Build & Run
 ============

 cd saliency_wavelet